[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 Compliance with Waste Authority regulations.
 The collection, transportation, processing and disposal of municipal waste present or generated within the municipality shall be subject to such further reasonable rules and regulations as may from time to time be promulgated by the Waste Authority, including, without limitation, regulations related to the operation, management and administration of the Western County System; applications and standards for licensing requirements for payment bonds or other payment security, including but not limited to meeting liability insurance requirements; fees to be charged for such licensing; the terms of licenses; procedures; recordkeeping; transportation routes; payment for services; billing for shortfalls; sanctions for nonpayment, and other matters.

-Consistency of regulations with this chapter and other laws.
-No rules or regulations adopted by the municipality pursuant to this chapter shall be in violation of or inconsistent with the provisions of this chapter, the other municipal waste flow ordinances, the County Waste Flow Ordinance, the plan, the plan revision, the provisions and purposes of Act 97, Act 101 or regulations adopted thereunder or such other laws, regulations or requirements as may be enacted by the United States of America, the Commonwealth of Pennsylvania, the Pennsylvania Department of Environmental Resources or the Pennsylvania Environmental Quality Board governing municipal waste planning, collection, storage, transportation, processing or disposal.
+Consistency of regulations with this article and other laws.
+No rules or regulations adopted by the municipality pursuant to this article shall be in violation of or inconsistent with the provisions of this article, the other municipal waste flow ordinances, the County Waste Flow Ordinance, the plan, the plan revision, the provisions and purposes of Act 97, Act 101 or regulations adopted thereunder or such other laws, regulations or requirements as may be enacted by the United States of America, the Commonwealth of Pennsylvania, the Pennsylvania Department of Environmental Resources or the Pennsylvania Environmental Quality Board governing municipal waste planning, collection, storage, transportation, processing or disposal.

 Enforcement of waste flow control.
-Enforcement of waste flow control and the terms of and any duties established pursuant to the County Waste Flow Ordinance, the other municipal waste flow ordinances and this chapter will be the responsibility of the county or the Waste Authority and, if requested by the county or the Waste Authority, with the cooperation of the municipalities.
+Enforcement of waste flow control and the terms of and any duties established pursuant to the County Waste Flow Ordinance, the other municipal waste flow ordinances and this article will be the responsibility of the county or the Waste Authority and, if requested by the county or the Waste Authority, with the cooperation of the municipalities.

 All generators of municipal waste and all municipal waste collectors and municipal waste transporters, and landfill operators, any transfer station operators or any other parties involved in the collection, transportation, processing or disposal of municipal waste of the municipality shall cooperate in the taking and preparation of an annual survey to be conducted by an engineering consultant designated by the Waste Authority.

-No person shall enter into any contract or conduct any other activity concerning the collection, transportation, processing or disposal of municipal waste in municipality in contravention of the terms of the County Waste Flow Ordinance, this chapter or any rules and regulations issued hereunder.
+No person shall enter into any contract or conduct any other activity concerning the collection, transportation, processing or disposal of municipal waste in municipality in contravention of the terms of the County Waste Flow Ordinance, this article or any rules and regulations issued hereunder.

 The county has created the Waste Authority to administer the terms of the County Waste Flow Ordinance and to operate and administer the Western County System.